What Is Topic Clusters? SEO Glossary

 Topic clusters are an SEO content strategy where you organize your website's content around core themes instead of individual keywords.
 Each cluster consists of three components: a pillar page that broadly covers a central topic, multiple cluster pages that explore specific subtopics in depth, and internal links connecting them all together.

-Rather than publishing isolated blog posts that each target a different keyword with no structural relationship, topic clusters create an interconnected web of content that demonstrates comprehensive expertise on a subject.
-Search engines recognize this structure and reward it with higher rankings across the entire cluster.
+Rather than publishing isolated blog posts that each target a different keyword with no structural relationship, topic clusters create an interconnected web of content that demonstrates comprehensive coverage of a subject and connects related pages with crawlable links.

-The model was popularized by HubSpot in 2017 and has since become a standard approach for content-driven SEO strategies.
+The model was popularized by HubSpot through internal experiments run in 2016 by team members Anum Hussain and Cambria Davies, and it has since become a standard approach for content-driven SEO strategies.
+HubSpot does not claim to have invented the idea, only to have tested and named it.

 Why It Matters